jwworth/jakeworth/content/blog/cleanup-unused-javascript-dependencies.md

 For a JavaScript project, there are two techniques I've used: manual and library-assisted.

-Manual cleanup means reading your JavaScript lockfile (usually `package.json`) and looking for libraries that may be unused.
+Manual cleanup means reading your JavaScript manifest (usually `package.json`) and looking for libraries that may be unused.
 Read the docs and figure out how the library is imported, and then search your codebase with a tool like Ag, Rg, or Ack for such an import.
 Run your tests, too.
 If you can't find an import,